I know you've got a lot going on, but I just had to drop in and say thanks. So much about you has made me unbelievably happy lately.

 It really made me wish that I had taken my brother up on his most generous offer to tutor me in picking locks.
 I so clearly remember thinking then, “Why, in Godsgood name, would I ever need to know how to pick a lock?!?!”

+By 3:20ish I decide that it’s just going to be an outdoor night for me.
+It wasn’t freezing, I had some wind protection and more than life itself: I did NOT want to wake anybody in the house.
+I also had my wifi and Hulu so I could watch any number of mind-numbing TV shows I’ve grown addicted to.
 About 10 minutes after my complete acceptance and okey-dokeyness with my current state of affairs I hear a man saying, “Don’t be afraid.
 I’m so sorry.
 I’m lost.
 Look, I’ll keep my hands up in the air.
 I mean you no harm.”
 He was lost.
 In the rain.
 At almost 4 in the morning.
 And, he was about 15 feet away at the edge of the yard in Elmhurst where NOBODY talks to ANYBODY.

 And, he just really needed me to Google Map his university so he could go there and sleep in a bed till sometime after noon.
 Google Maps almost never fails me and within minutes we discover that he’s only about 15 minutes away from where he needed to be.
 But, he’s so grateful to have found me (awake, on a porch, surfing the net with high-speed and just as chatty as I have always been) he offers to buy me some kind of after midnight fast food.
 I’m not really hungry and my feet are killing me from my walk of Lost Obstinacy but he’s a really good kid and we immediately strike up sparky conversation about chemistry, nutrition and the current (and hopeful) state of American politics.

+By this time, it’s no longer raining whole drops, just little smatterings of drizzle and it’s not cold for the first time in about 6 months.
 We never did find any kind of fast food open at 4 in the morning, which was something of a surprise, but we did sit on the porch and talk till almost 6:30 and sunrise.
 Then we both got the cold that comes from it being a little chilly and a lot tired, and he took off in the right direction and moments later Liz opens the door and lets me in to the place where it’s warm and has coffee.

 Jeff is the name of the after 4am guy and I didn’t get his contact information, (he’s going to Elmhurst College and his dad teaches at Wisconsin State I think) so if you see him - tell him to drop into my face book or something.
 He’s good people.
+And, brings my total for really good people (met for the first time) in a 24 hour period to 6.
+Six people, 24 hours, all goodness and great ideas.
+There.
+Now I told you all about it.
+I know I should sleep soon and long.

 And, it's your turn to tell me a story now.
 XOXO